DeeFreitas/Don-tEndOnALoss/README.md

 - ✔️ Checks last played game and displays personalised message on performance with summoner name, rank, K/D/A, rank image and url to op.gg
 `!loss? "[Summoner Name]"`
+- 🕒 Runs job at 7am everyday to and posts if user has ended their last game on a loss

 ## 🌎 Locales